empathyco/x/packages/x-components/static-docs/experience-search-&-discovery/README.md

 X&nbsp;Components to choose from, and the catalogue evolves quickly with new experiences.

-To help you discover the components and leverage the UI design process, most of the X&nbsp;Components are distributed into **modules** intended for different purposes: functional experience, interface design and behavior, web and design standardization… Just pick and choose the modules and components that best suit your needs.
+To help you discover the components and leverage the UI design process, most of the X&nbsp;Components are distributed into **modules** which are intended for different purposes: functional experience, interface design and behavior, web and design standardization… Just pick and choose the modules and components that best suit your needs.

 ::: details What does X mean?